 Whatever valuation mode you use, it’s essential to take the time and be accurate with your startup value.
 Undervaluing or overvaluing your business may cause issues in the future.

 Remember that no valuation is permanent.
 If you are unhappy with the valuation that an investor has valued your startup at, your valuation can still grow with time.

 We hope that this article has given you some valuable insight into some of the best ways to determine the value of your new startup.

 Need some help in valuing your business?

-You Are Launched has been working alongside lean startups that want to grow their business since 2014.
+You are launched has been working alongside lean startups that want to grow their business since 2016.